Maruthi158/691-01-F21-DevRFP-Group5/RefinedProposal.md

 ####  Acceptance criteria checklist:

-* Should be able to able to successfully upload my course schedule file without any issue.
+* Given that should be able to successfully upload my course schedule file without any issue.
-* Able to visualize the courses on the welcome page according to my schedule
+* Given that to visualize the courses on the welcome page according to my schedule
-* Users who did not upload the schedule must be restricted for any access to the application and an option should be to upload the schedule to visualize their courses.
+* Given that users who did not upload the schedule must be restricted for any access to the application and an option should be to upload the schedule to visualize their courses.

 3)As a student User, I want to know about the upcoming to-do lists of the specific class to complete all the assignments on schedule.

 ####  Acceptance criteria checklist:

-* Should be able to use the application efficiently to check  upcoming to-do lists of the specific course.
+* Given that should be able to use the application efficiently to check  upcoming to-do lists of the specific course.

-5)As a student user, I want the memo functionlity feature of the application to know about the details of upcoming assignments.
+5) As a student user, I want the memo functionlity feature of the application to know about the details of upcoming assignments.

 ####  Acceptance criteria checklist:

-* Should be able to use the application efficiently to check  memo functionality feature to check about the assigment details for the upcoming to-do lists of the specific course.
+* Given that should be able to use the application efficiently to check  memo functionality feature to check about the assigment details for the upcoming to-do lists of the specific course.

 6)As a student user, I want to customize the theme of the application to have a better visualization.

 ####  Acceptance criteria checklist:

-* Should be able to use the application efficiently to check  memo functionality feature to check about the assigment details for the upcoming to-do lists of the specific course.
+* Given that should be able to use the application efficiently to check  memo functionality feature to check about the assigment details for the upcoming to-do lists of the specific course.

 7)As a student user,I want an chat option to communicate with students and professors

 ####  Acceptance criteria checklist:

-* Should be able to able to communicate with other students
+* Given that should be able to able to communicate with other students
-* should be able to communicate with professors.
+* Given that should be able to communicate with professors.

 ## Functional Requirements: